-If you’re curious if pudding is gluten free, let this article be your guide.
-Below I share what each brand says about gluten, and I independently tested Jell-O chocolate pudding and another popular brand for hidden gluten with my Nima Sensor.
+Is pudding is gluten-free?
+In this article, I share what each brand says about gluten, and I independently tested Jell-O chocolate pudding and another popular brand for hidden gluten.
 This post contains affiliate links.
 Please see my disclosures.

-I’m worried about gluten because I have celiac disease, an autoimmune disease that requires me to follow a strict gluten-free diet.
-Gluten, a protein found in wheat, rye, barley, and sometimes oats, can be hidden in many packaged foods, which makes labeling reading a necessity in gluten-free land.
+I’m worried about gluten, a protein found in wheat, rye, barley, and sometimes oats, because I have celiac disease, an autoimmune disease that requires me to follow a strict gluten-free diet.
+Gluten hides in many packaged foods, which makes labeling reading a necessity in gluten-free land.

 Is Jell-O Chocolate Pudding Gluten Free?

-The Jell-O Instant Chocolate Pudding box does not include any “gluten free” claims, and the ingredient list also appears to be free of gluten.
+The Jell-O Instant Chocolate Pudding box does not make any “gluten-free” claims, and the ingredient list also appears to be free from gluten.

 “Please note our products are produced and labeled in compliance with the FDA.
 When labeling products, we consider – and label for – all possible sources of the 8 major allergens recognized by the FDA.
 These are eggs, fish, crustaceans, shellfish, milk, peanuts, soy, tree nuts, and wheat.
 Kraft Heinz also labels for additional allergens or substances of interest, including celery, mustard, lupin, mollusks, sesame seeds, sunflower seeds, poppyseeds, cottonseed, all sources of gluten, and sulfites in levels over 10 ppm.
 If any of these substances are added to the product, they will be listed in the Ingredient Statement.”